aashishnagpal/css-intro-encyclopedia-entries/th-tag.md

 # &lt;th&gt;

 The *table header* cell, **&lt;th&gt;**, contains header information that describes table cells and can only be a child of a &lt;tr&gt; element.
-It has a default text value of bold and centered. <!--The standard cell (`td`) is the second type of cell used inside of an HTML table it contains data relevant to its header.
+It has a default text value of bold and centered.
--->
 ## Atrributes

 The &lt;th&gt; tag contains four unique attributes.